Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 YouTube authentication failure

-Let’s fail fast with a quick experiment: I’ve gotten the IP of the above second-level domain name (SLD), added it manually to the list of domains/IPs to VPN tunnel, applied the change, and refreshed YouTube:
+Let’s fail fast with a quick experiment: Let’s grab the IP of that second-level domain (SLD), add it manually to the list of VPN-tunneled items, apply, and refresh YouTube.

 Success.
 We need to route the mangled domains over the VPN as well.

 Excellent.
-Now, we just need a way to tunnel that wildcard *.googlevideo.com domain.
-Unfortunately, the NAT and Firewall rules work with IPs, not wildcard domain names.
+Now we just need a way to tunnel the wildcard *.googlevideo.com.
+Unfortunately, NAT and firewall rules work with IPs, not wildcard hostnames.
 Can we predict or enumerate these domains?

-Here is a Wireshark capture of DNS requests to *.googlevideo.com to show that the SLDs (second-level domains) are not eyeballably predictable:
+A Wireshark capture of DNS requests shows the SLDs are hardly predictable:

 Random SLDs from googlevideo.com